 Android Instant Apps allow users to quickly use your applications without installation.
-With the Mobile Android agent version 5.17.0 and higher, you can use New Relic to detect and instrument all feature modules for an instant app.
+With the Android agent version 5.17.0 and higher, you can use New Relic to detect and instrument all feature modules for an instant app.

 Use this documentation along with the standard New Relic procedures to install Android apps with Gradle and Android Studio.
 After following the standard installation procedures, follow these additional steps for Android instant apps.